Angular2Guy/AngularAndSpring/README.md

 ## What is it?

 The application runs a scheduled task reads the exchange rates of cryptocurrencies and stores them in the Mongodb.
 The UI uses the rest service to read the rates and displays them on a table.
 The table updates itself regularly.
 A detail page shows the data of the currency and a chart of the rates of the current day, 7 days, 30 days, 90 days.
 If the user logs in the user can see the relevant part of the orderbooks for an order.
+The orderbooks route is implemented as a lazy loading feature module.

 ## Data Import and Preparation